 The GBA, the effort for which was spearheaded by India, the United States, and Brazil, has been launched with nine initiating members–India, the US, Brazil, Argentina, Bangladesh, Italy, Mauritius, South Africa, and the United Arab Emirates–while Canada and Singapore are observer countries.

-Seven of the 19 countries are from the G20, four are among the G20 invitee countries (during G 20 meet 2023) , while eight are neither G20 members nor invitees.
+Eight of the 22 countries are from the G20, four are among the G20 invitee countries (during G 20 meet 2023) , while ten are neither G20 members nor invitees.

 The World Bank, Asian Development Bank, World Economic Forum, International Energy Agency, International Energy Forum, International Renewable Energy Agency, and International Civil Aviation Organization are among the organisations that have agreed to join the alliance.